 Unfortunately, I have to use a cane for mobility purposes.
 I’ve had my right hip replaced and it works great, but my left hip still needs to be replaced in the near future.
 Additionally, my Left Achilles Tendon has been giving me problems for quite some time and even though I’ve seen a physiotherapist, he’s not been able to do much for me.
 We’ve tried massage and acupuncture and he feels that there’s not really much else that will help the problem, which he thinks is more with the tendon attaching at the bone.
 Ultrasound isn’t going to improve anything, so after 4 sessions, we’ve called it quits.
 The other reason for using a cane is that my right knee has problems with severe pain and an occasional buckling and collapsing problem.
 It’s arthritis that causes this and so I wear a knee brace and use the cane for stability.

 Sometimes, when I’m out running errands, I have to use a rollator because the distance is too far for just a cane.
-Mine is bright orange and made by Hugo:
+Mine is blue and is made by Xpresso:

 I call it my “Pambourghini”.
 Seriously though, it’s great for use around downtown Langford where I live, or when I take the bus to the doctor because it folds up with one hand and it’s easy to transport if Ray and I take the truck somewhere instead.